jasminelundgren/FoodApp/README.md

 # Ruokasovellusprojekti
-App that randomly picks out a food
+App that randomly picks out a food from an array.